10 Curb Appeal Landscaping Ideas You Can DIY

 Installing landscape lighting may sound like an intimidating undertaking, but solar light fixtures make it a simple and inexpensive project.
 Solar path lights charge in the sunlight, so no wiring is needed.
 Simply place the staked fixtures along a pathway or in flower beds.
 When the sun goes down, your yard will light up with a charming glow.

 Freshening up the mulch around your shrubs and in your flower beds is an easy and cheap way to enhance the curb appeal landscaping of your home.
 A layer of mulch is important because it helps discourage weeds and retain moisture.
 But, too much mulch can have the opposite effect.
 Old, faded mulch loses its wow factor, so replace mulch as needed to keep your curb appeal strong.

 If your shrubs have been neglected, pruning them all to a manageable size can really help boost your curb appeal.
 Start by removing any dead, damaged or sickly looking stems.
 Also, cut off any suckers; these are small shoots that start near or even below the ground.
 Keep shrubs pruned to the same size for a uniform look, usually not any bigger than about waist-high.

 Plant a Tree

 Not only good for the environment, planting a tree is a guaranteed way to improve your landscaping and curb appeal.
 Remember when choosing a location for a tree, take into account the growth over the next 10 or 12 years.
 It shouldn’t be placed too close to the house or nearby walls or fences.
 If you want a blossoming tree, and your region allows it, consider a dogwood tree (shown here).
 Looking for lots of shade?
-Try a Freeman maple.
+Try a fast-growing tree like a Freeman maple.